openscanhub/openscanhub/docs/scanning_releases.md

-# How covscan handles requests from Errata Tool
+# How OpenScanHub handles requests from Errata Tool

-This document shows how covscan picks proper mock profile and what changes should be performed in order to scan arbitrary packages from various components.
+This document shows how OSH picks proper mock profile and what changes should be performed in order to scan arbitrary packages from various components.

 Here's a scan request from Errata Tool: